Tour Information for USNO Washington DC

 If a specific Monday doesn't fit your schedule, or if you would like more options for telescopic viewing of astronomical objects in the Washington area, be sure to check our page of links to local Observatories, Planetaria, and amateur astronomy groups.

 All adult visitors will be required to present a valid government-issued photo ID (CAC, Passport, Driver's License, etc.) that matches their name and date-of birth before they are admitted to the grounds.
-Visitors who do not have a reservation will not be admitted under any circumstances.
+Visitors who do not have a confirmed reservation will not be admitted under any circumstances.

 All visitors must enter the grounds via the Observatory's South Gate, located at the end of Observatory Circle near the Embassy of New Zealand.
 No vehicles will be permitted on the base.
-There is ample on-street parking available outside the gate.
+There is ample free on-street parking available outside the gate.

 Please leave backpacks, bags, and any bulky items in your vehicle, as they will generally not be permitted on the grounds.
 Please line up outside the gate and obey all instructions from the security personnel.
 Cameras are permitted on the grounds.